Any workplace can be a stressful place. But, when your work causes severe mental and…

-At Koszdin, Fields, Sherry & Katz, we want to help when you need a Los Angeles workplace mental health attorney.
+At Koszdin, Fields & Sherry, we want to help when you need a Los Angeles workplace mental health attorney.
 We will work with you to ensure you are treated fairly.

 Work is one of the leading causes of stress.
 Most of us already know that, but this goes beyond simply being annoyed at your job.
 For many, the workplace can be the cause of serious mental health illnesses that need to be treated.
 Some of the causes of work stress can be: